lewis-sqa/NEPs/specs/Standards/Wallets.md

   | { method: "getAccounts" }
   // Get the currently selected network.
   | { method: "getNetwork" }
-  // Get locked status of wallet (e.g. Sender has this behaviour).
-  | { method: "isUnlocked" }
   // Request access to one or more accounts (i.e. sign in).
   | { method: "connect", params: ConnectParams }
   // Remove access to all accounts (i.e. sign out).